A K Bell Library,

 During 2010, the Friends distributed free copies of The Keekin Gless DVD to all private and local authority secondary schools in Perth & Kinross for use in literature, drama and history classes.
 Further information is available via the Glow website (the national intranet for Scottish schools), but note that access is restricted to registered users.
 Free DVDs are available to primary schools on application - please contact Education and Children's Services in PKC (01738 476376), or use our Contact page.

 During 2012-13, the Friends compiled and illustrated a booklet of Soutar's Bairnrhymes for use in primary schools.
 The illustrations were kindly provided by Deborah Trayhurn.
-Click on the image to download the fourth edition in pdf format.
+Click on the image to download the fifth edition in pdf format.

 During 2014, the Friends compiled a booklet of Soutar's Seeds in the Wind in Scots and English for use in primary schools.
 The English translations were kindly provided by Dian Montgomerie.
 Click on the image to download the first edition in pdf format.